API

 Deploy an app from a template

-1. In the Gcore Customer Portal, navigate to FastEdge > Create application.
+1. In the Gcore Customer Portal, navigate to FastEdge > HTTP Applications.

 Section with Github and Markdown templates

-3. Enter a name for your application and update a description if needed.
+3. Enter a name for your application and, optionally, update its description.

-• If you selected a Markdown template, enter the base part of the origin URL and add content from the <head> section of an HTML document.
+4. Provide environment variables or any required configuration for your app.
+Note that the list of setup options depends on the selected template.
+For example, if you create a FastEdge app from a Markdown template, you need to add response headers, enter the base part of the origin URL, and add content from the <head> section of an HTML document.

 6. Click Save and deploy.